ionos-deploy-now/documentation/content/docs/runtime-configuration.md

 If you wish to set up a MariaDB, Deploy Now defines a set of keys, whose values are prefixed with `.runtime.db`.
 These variables contain the database user (`.runtime.db.user`) and password (`.runtime.db.password`) as well as the host (`.runtime.db.host`) and the database name (`.runtime.db.name`).
 The values of these variables will be dynamically set during the deployment.
 Database variables are stored internally in Deploy Now and cannot be accessed via GitHub secrets.

-Some apps my require the url they are running on.
-This value can be accessed by using the key `.runtime.appUrl`.
+Some apps may require the url they are running on.
+This value can be accessed by using the key `.runtime.app_url`.

 ## Adapt runtime configurations for existing projects